KaiYan289/KaiYan289.github.io/index.md

 Prior to that, I get my Bachelor of Science degree in computer science at Peking University with a *Summa Cum Laude* and a national scholarship.
 In my high school years, I learned informatics and got a silver award in the National Olympiad of Informatics (NOI 2016).

 My research interest is **deep learning for better decision making**, which is mainly **deep reinforcement learning and imitation learning**.
 I have conducted research in the following fields: 1) optimization with prediction,
-2) multi-agent reinforcement learning, 3) demonstration-guided reinforcement learning, and 4) imitation learning.
+2) multi-agent reinforcement learning, 3) demonstration-guided reinforcement learning and imitation learning, and 4) decision transformer and LLM finetuning with RL.

 You can check my <a href="My_resume.pdf" title="CV">CV</a>, <a href="https://github.com/289371298" title="github">Github</a> and <a href="https://www.linkedin.com/in/%E5%BC%80-%E9%A2%9C-18b7931b1/" title="Linkedin">Linkedin</a> here.
 Don't forget to check your daily tips at the top of this page!